 Size and appearance

-The second great pyramid of Giza, that was built by Khufu’s second son Khafre, has a section of outer casing that still survives at the very top (and which would have entirely covered all three of the great pyramids at Giza).
-Although this monument appears larger than that of his father, it is actually slightly smaller but was constructed 10 m (33 feet) higher on the plateau.
+The second great pyramid of Giza was built by Khufu’s second son Khafre.
+At the very top, a section of outer casing stones like those that would have originally covered all three of the Great Pyramids still survives.
+Although this monument appears larger than that of his father, it is actually slightly smaller but was constructed 10 meters (33 feet) higher on the plateau.

 The interior is much simpler than that of Khufu’s pyramid, with a single burial chamber, one small subsidiary chamber, and two passageways.
 The mortuary temple at the pyramid base was more complex than that of Khufu and was filled with statuary of the king—over 52 life-size or larger images originally filled the structure.

 Khafre’s valley temple, located at the east end of the causeway leading from the pyramid base, is beautifully preserved.
 It was constructed of megalithic blocks sheathed with granite and floors of polished white calcite.
 During excavation, a magnificent just over life size statue of the king carved of an extremely hard stone known as gneiss was discovered buried under the floor of the Valley Temple.
 This sculpture shows the king seated on a lion throne that has on its sides a symbol of the two heraldic plants of Upper and Lower Egypt, the papyrus and lotus, bound around a hieroglyph for “stability.”
 This important emblem, known as a sema-tawy (“binding the Two Lands”), represents the king’s primary duty—to “bind” the country under the authority of a single ruler.
 The king is supported in his task by the Horus falcon that wraps protectively around the back of his nemes headdress.
 Statue bases and other fragments indicate that this was one of about 23 such images of the pharaoh that were originally located in this temple.